ivarref/clj-paginate/README.md

 spent too much time on delivering the initial result that would then have to be sorted and paginated.

+## Intended usage

+You will want to store the result of `cp/prepare-paginate` in an atom, as this is a somewhat expensive function, and periodically re-generate this value at some fixed interval in a background thread.
+[Recurring-cup's dereffable job](...) is a good fit for this.

+We will omit this step in the examples that follows.

 ## Basic use case example

-You will want to store the result of `cp/prepare-paginate` in an atom, and periodically re-generate this value at some fixed interval in a background thread.
-[Recurring-cup's dereffable job](...) is a good fit for this.
-We will omit this step in the example that follows.

 ```clojure
 (require '[com.github.ivarref.clj-paginate :as cp])